Rs 40,000 Standard Deduction Introduced: How It Impacts Your Income Tax

 Comments

-Here's how these tax changes will impact your tax liability going forward in 2018-19 (Assessment Year 2019-20), if you are a salaried employee below 60 years.
+Here's how these tax changes will impact your tax liability going forward in 2018-19 (Assessment Year 2019-20), if you are a salaried employee below 60 years of age.

 |For FY 2017-18